 Step 1.
 Choose your course

-- Clearing opens on 5 July 2019 but you can only receive an offer through Clearing if you already have your results.
+- Clearing opens on 6 July 2020 but you can only receive an offer through Clearing if you already have your results, including an English language qualification if you need one.

-- Browse our courses with places available for UK and EU applicants and click on the name of the course you’re interested in to find out more.
+- Browse our courses with places available and click on the name of the course you’re interested in to find out more.
+See our course list for Home/EU applicants or our course list for International applicants, depending on your fee status.

 Step 2.
 Call us to discuss*